ugbodagadave/Travel-Agent/README.md

     - **IO Intelligence**: Create an account on the IO Intelligence platform and generate an API key.
     - **Amadeus**: Register for a Self-Service account on the Amadeus for Developers portal to get your `Client ID` and `Client Secret`.
     - **Circle**: Sign up for a Circle developer account and get your API key from the dashboard.
+    - **Circle Layer**: For native CLAYER token payments, you'll need a merchant mnemonic phrase.
+The system will generate deterministic deposit addresses from this mnemonic.
     - **Stripe**: Sign up for a Stripe account and find your `Publishable Key`, `Secret Key`, and `Webhook Secret` in the Developers dashboard.
     - **Redis**: For local development, you need to run a Redis server.
 On Render, the `REDIS_URL` is automatically provided to the service.